 Location

-The type of telehealth services that you can receive with original Medicare can depend on your location.
-This means you must be located in a county that’s outside the Metropolitan Statistical Area or a rural Health Professional Shortage Area.
+The type of telehealth services you can receive with Original Medicare depends on your location.
+You must be located in a county outside the Metropolitan Statistical Area or a rural Health Professional Shortage Area.

 These areas are determined by government agencies.
 You can check your location’s eligibility on the Health Resources and Services Administration website.